vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/1_Introduction.md

 The main reason for this is that the text itself is not unduly difficult.
 The Sanskrit style is largely that of the lawbooks and the epics.
 It has none of the more tortuous complexities of, for example, a treatise in Sanskrit grammar or logic.
 The important task in a text of this nature is therefore not an analysis of roots and compounds, but an elucidation of the overall world view within which the treatise was written; an exploration not of specific words and their meanings, but of the values assumed and the prejudices implied.
 For this kind of intellectual history, it was deemed unnecessary to separate text and translation from commentary in the traditional manner.

-Nonetheless, specialists in dharmaśästra and others wishing to make a thorough check of text and translation will have no difficulty in doing so.
+Nonetheless, specialists in dharmaśāstra and others wishing to make a thorough check of text and translation will have no difficulty in doing so.
 In the major portions of this study, as explained below, every ruling and comment is rendered into English.
 While all translated passages are incorporated into the commentary, they are clearly distinguished from it by inverted commas.
 The complete Sanskrit text is provided in the form of corresponding notes, together with additional textual comments and references.

 It was also felt that a merging of commentary and translation in this way to form a continuous narrative would appeal to a wider audience than merely the specialist.
 Indeed it was hoped that a more readable analysis of this rather bizarre document would make it accessible to scholars and non-specialists alike in a wide variety of fields: from religious law, Indology and comparative religion to anthropology, sociology and women's studies.